GarrettLB/Employee-Database/README.md

 * Allows the ability to add new departments, roles, and employees.
 * All departments, roles, and employees can be viewed seperately by tables.
 * Allows the role of an employee to be updated after it has been created.
-* Utelizes a command line interface that offers an easy way to navigate through the programs many options.
+* Utilizes a command line interface that offers an easy way to navigate through the programs many options.

 # Technologies
 * Node.js